Director: Frank Henenlotter

 Sometimes a movie comes along that really takes you by surprise.

 Brain Damage is much more than trashy B-movie horror.
 It is that – but beneath the one-dimensional characters and schlocky special effects there is a film with a social conscience, a dreamy, often brutal commentary on the pitfalls of drug addiction which far exceeds its budget, displaying visual ingenuity one can’t help but admire.
-That being said, Brain Damage is as out there as it’s protagonist, and still more than qualifies for a place in the bad movie echelons.
+That being said, Brain Damage is as out there as its protagonist, and still more than qualifies for a place in the bad movie echelons.

 The real star of the film is Aylmer, a parasitic, leech-like creature who forms symbiotic relationships with its victims by injecting a highly addictive hallucinogen into their brains.
 Once that irresistible carrot has been dangled, it begins to establish its dominance, sadistically starving them to the point of insanity and continuing to do so long after they have submitted to its demands.

 Aylmer looks like something you might pull out of your arse, and has a cretinous personality which only serves to reinforce that notion.
-His eyebrows wiggle suggestively at the very hint of human misfortune, and his dry malevolent wit is delivered with a gentle irony that chimes like a lullaby in the subconscious.
+His eyebrows wiggle suggestively at the very hint of human misfortune, and his dry, malevolent wit is delivered with a gentle irony that chimes like a lullaby in the subconscious.
 The creature has been around for centuries, enslaving some of history’s most prominent leaders, his lust for human brains behind some of civilisation’s bloodiest atrocities.

 By the time we get to meet the little cretin, his glory days are well and truly behind him.
-Aylmer has come into the possession of a juice-addicted elderly couple who have learned to keep him weak by serving him animal brains, just enough to feed their addiction and keep the alien at their mercy.
-All of that changes when Aylmer manages to slip down the plughole and finds himself some less accustomed prey in the neighbouring Brian (Hearst), who is soon enjoying the hallucinatory pleasures of the creatures juice at the expense of an ever decreasing memory, as well as some rather worrying side effects which threaten to bleed into reality.
+Aylmer has come into the possession of a juice-addicted elderly couple who have learnt to keep him weak by serving him animal brains, just enough to feed their addiction and keep the alien at their mercy.
+All of that changes when Aylmer manages to slip down the plughole and finds himself some less accustomed prey in the neighbouring Brian (Hearst), who is soon enjoying the hallucinatory pleasures of the creature’s juice at the expense of an ever decreasing memory, as well as some rather worrying side effects which threaten to bleed into reality.

-Along with Basket Case and Frankenhooker, Brain Damage is one third of schlock master Frank Henenlotter’s delightfully warped, low budget trilogy, and although this is perhaps the rarest and least known of the three, it is arguably the best of them all.
+Along with Basket Case and Frankenhooker, Brain Damage is one-third of schlock master Frank Henenlotter’s delightfully warped, low-budget trilogy, and although this is perhaps the rarest and least known of the three, it is arguably the best of them all.
 Morbid and grimy and starkly hard-hitting in doses, it is also a wonderfully sadistic satire which dazzles with its bargain basement artistry and mind-bending special effects.